vsg-dev/VulkanSceneGraph/docs/Design/HighLevelDesignDecisions.md

 # High Level Design Decisions

-**Project name:** VulkanSceneGraph preferred, may need to use VkSceneGraph is permission from Khronos is not secured.
+**Project name:** VulkanSceneGraph preferred, may need to use VkSceneGraph if permission from Khronos is not secured.

 **Language:** C++17 minumum standard.